 If you applied for an immigrant visa and, despite getting the initial go-ahead when U.S. Citizenship and Immigration Services (USCIS) approved the visa petition by your employer or family sponsor, the U.S. consulate denied your visa, you're no doubt wondering, "Why?"

-In this article, we will outline the most likely reasons for this decision, and provide information about what you can do to obtain the immigrant visa after all and come to the United States as a lawful permanent resident.
+In this article, we will outline the most likely reasons for this decision, and provide information about what you can do to obtain the immigrant visa after all and come to the United States as a lawful permanent resident (a green card holder).

 It might seem strange that USCIS can approve an immigrant visa petition, only to have the consular officer deny the actual immigrant visa.
 But these two entities perform different functions in the immigration process.
 USCIS is the government agency that evaluates immigrant petitions and decides whether the beneficiary meets the basic qualifications for the immigrant category sought, for instance, that the alien is of extraordinary ability, a qualified religious worker, an immediate relative of a U.S. citizen, or something else.
 It's a green light, to be sure; but it's focused mostly on the relationship between the sponsor and immigrant, not on the immigrant's suitability for U.S. entry.

 Once USCIS completes this process, the U.S. consulates are tasked with ensuring that all intending immigrants to the U.S. are admissible; that is, that they are not subject to any grounds of inadmissibility such as criminal convictions, terrorist activities, previous immigration fraud, and so on.

 There are two main reasons why the consular officer may deny an immigrant visa:

 A consular officer who denies a visa should provide you with an explanation for the denial.
 (We emphasize the "should" because it's possible that the officer will not explain the denial.
 In that case, you should contact the consulate and ask for an explanation.)